freebasic/fbc/doc/fbchkdoc/readme.txt

 a specified directory of sample sources and optionally report an error.

-    Assuming that PageIndex.txt and the cache directory is up to date, these commands will help synchronize the samples with SVN
+    Assuming that PageIndex.txt and the cache directory is up to date, these commands will help synchronize the samples with GIT

     Find out if new samples were added or changed:
     $ ./samps check @PageIndex.txt